thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 The Section 7 description of the Luminosity profile doesn't seem to match the Section 7 graph.

 I haven't been able to reproduce the Sersic index.

-I haven't been able to reproduce the normalized mass density.
+I reproduced the normalized mass density with eqn D 12 b.

 And nowhere in the whole fucking paper is there a formula for the rotation curve, so I don't know where he came up with that graph.

-Haven't tried at the galactic width.
-Can't find the function in the paper, only hints at numerically solving a PDE description of the width.
+Haven't been able to reproduce the galactic width.
+Only root finding function, and I can't get the roots to overlap.

-Haven't tried at the gravitational potential.
+Haven't been able to reproduce the gravitational potential.

 ### NGC 3198 ###